 The BEVs/FCEVs can replace ICEVs, HEVs and PHEVs.
 All fleet managers will need to provide registration details of the vehicle/s they are replacing.
+The BEVs/FCEVs can replace ICEVs, HEVs and PHEVs, or be entirely new vehicles.

 The incentive can also be requested for the procurement of new BEVs/FCEVs for fleets that are expanding in size.